kanidm/kanidm/DEVELOPER_README.md

 git remote add myfork git@github.com:<YOUR USERNAME>/kanidm.git
 ```

-Select and issue (and always feel free to reach out to us for advice!), and create a branch to
+Select an issue (always feel free to reach out to us for advice!), and create a branch to start working:
-start working:

 ```
 git branch <feature-branch-name>
-git checkout <feature-branche-name>
+git checkout <feature-branch-name>
 cargo test
 ```